 –Get Home Safe by Elliott Sky Case

-- Checks should be made payable to the Midwest Writing Center
+- If submitting via USPS, please make checks payable to the Midwest Writing Center

 Get your MWC Press Chapbook via PayPal here – Opens Sept.
 1, 2021

 MWC is a member of Council of Literary Magazines and Presses (CLMP) and adheres to its Code of Ethics:

 CLMP’s community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors; 2) to provide clear and specific contest guidelines—defining conflict of interest for all parties involved; and 3) to make the mechanics of our selection process available to the public.
 This Code recognizes that different contest models produce different results, but that each model can be run ethically.